 Need any of these items?
 Click Below:

-Enemies in long-term storage
+Enemies in long-term food storage

 - Rodents and Bugs

-Glass jars can be used for short-term storage.
-When they become empty, simply refill them with items from your long-term storage (i.e. items that have been vacuum packed, and or Mylar bagged).
+Glass jars can be used for short-term food storage.
+When they become empty, simply refill them with items from your long-term food storage (i.e. items that have been vacuum packed, and or Mylar bagged).
 Your food will last for a year and longer in the jars, but long-term storage will push this shelf life longer.
 An issue with storing in jars is light exposure, which slowly breaks down food.
 Therefore, try to store your jars away from direct sunlight exposure.
 Years ago, jar companies made a blue jar for canning to deter light.
 You can still find the blue jars if you go to attic or garage sales for a discounted price.
 I would not recommend these old jars for liquid canning due to safety reasons, but they are great for long-term storage of dried foods.
 Some stores also carry the blue jars.